neverfap-deluxe/nfd-api/content/practices/SON--P--relax-it-out.md

   categories: [ "struggle-over-none" ]
   # image: "/images/face.jpg"
   slug: "relax-it-out"

+  what: "Learn to relax into specific situations."
+  how: "Give up all care and completely let go of everything you're thinking and feeling."
+  when: "As often as possible throughout the day whilst in the middle of doing something."
+  duration: "2 - 10 seconds per situation."

 ---

 This exercise is incredibly effective, especially for those new to meditation and perspective.